DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 ~~~

 :::note
-If you want to follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating new Angular app!
+Disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating the Angular app.
 :::

-The command above installs all the necessary tools, so you don't need to run any additional commands.
+The command installs all necessary tools.
+No additional commands are required.

-### Installation of dependencies
+### Install dependencies

-Go to the new created app directory:
+Go to the newly created app directory:

 ~~~json
 cd my-angular-todo-app